> > For up-to-date information regarding tax law changes due to COVID-19, please like us on Facebook. <<

 THE CORONAVIRUS STIMULUS PACKAGES AND WHAT THEY MEAN IS IN FLUX: check back for updates!

-Congress has now passed 3 different bills related to the coronavirus crisis.
+Congress has passed several different bills related to the coronavirus crisis.

 Calling and emailing now just clogs up the process of interpreting this while also preparing returns.
 Please submit your questions via email or portal message, and I will answer them here.